 “Eat The World With Emeril Lagasse”

 Primarily a travel show where Lagasse visits his chef friends, this heavily produced program is a feast for the eyes.
-There are a few friends featured that were canceled, so you may want to skip those episodes.
+A few friends featured were canceled, so you may want to skip those episodes.
 But watching Emeril with his friends on screen, especially Jose Andres, is a pleasure.
 Six episodes are available.

 What Do You Think?